projectacrn/acrn-hypervisor/doc/tutorials/agl-vms.rst

    .. note:: Reboot for the changes to take affect.

-Congratulations!
-You've successfully launch the demo system.
+You have successfully launched the demo system.
 It should look similar to :numref:`agl-demo-setup` at the beginning of this document.
 AGL as IVI and RSE work independently on top of ACRN and you can interact with them via the mouse.